Shelby-king/DecentraVerify/README.md

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+If you want to test DecentraVerify locally and explore how on-chain credential verification works, use the following commands:

 ```bash
 # Starts the replica, running in the background